Property Investment · Last updated 3 June 2026

 Why Landlords Are Looking at La Linea

-La Linea de la Concepcion has quietly become one of the more interesting buy-to-let markets in southern Spain.
-It is not on the mainstream investor radar in the way that Marbella or Estepona are, which is exactly what creates the opportunity.
-Entry costs are low, rental demand is steady and growing, and proximity to Gibraltar gives this market a dynamic that other Costa towns simply do not have.
+La Linea de la Concepcion has become one of the more interesting buy-to-let markets in southern Spain.
+It sits off the mainstream investor radar in the way that Marbella or Estepona are not, which is part of the opportunity.
+Entry costs are well below comparable Costa towns, rental demand is steady and growing, and the proximity to Gibraltar gives this market a dynamic that very few other Spanish towns can replicate.

 The fundamentals are straightforward.
 La Linea sits directly on the Spanish-Gibraltar border.
-Thousands of workers cross into Gibraltar every day for well-paid jobs in financial services, shipping, and online gaming.
-Many of these workers live in La Linea, either by choice (lower cost of living) or because they cannot afford Gibraltar rents.
-This creates a reliable, year-round rental demand that is not dependent on seasonal tourism.
+Around 15,000 workers cross into Gibraltar every day for well-paid jobs in financial services, shipping, and online gaming.
+Many of these workers live in La Linea by choice, drawn by a cost of living far lower than Gibraltar's.
+This creates reliable, year-round rental demand that is not dependent on seasonal tourism.

 The Yield Calculation: What Landlords Actually Earn

-Property Type Purchase Price Monthly Rent Gross Yield
+Area Example Property Indicative Buy Price Monthly Rent Gross Yield

 Gibraltar vs La Linea: A Yield Comparison